ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

    await ydbConnection.OpenAsync();
    ```

-   In this case, the connection will be established at the URL: `grpc://database-sample-grpc:2135/root/database-sample`.
-When using the connection string method, parameters are specified as key=value pairs separated by a semicolon (`key1=value1;key2=value2`).
-The set of keys has fixed values, which will be discussed in detail in the following sections.
+  In this case, the connection is established at the URL `grpc://database-sample-grpc:2135/root/database-sample`.
+When using the connection string method, parameters are specified as key-value pairs, separated by semicolons (`key1=value1;key2=value2`).
+The supported set of keys is explained [below](#connection-parameters).

 3. **Using the constructor with a `YdbConnectionStringBuilder` argument**: